-In regard to the concerns voiced by public witness Carroll (whose testimony was approved and adopted by 28 additional customers at the public hearing), the Company responded as follows:
+In its post-hearing report, the Company responded to the concerns voiced by Mr. Carroll (whose testimony was approved and adopted by 28 additional customers at the public hearing) as follows:

 • Investment to improve quality of service and water quality.
 CWSNC has invested within Belvedere an estimated \$4,855,759 since 2015 on various water and sewer capital projects.
 Much of the recent investment (\$1,049,200) was for upgrades to Well Nos.
 1 and 2, including an additional 150,000-gallon ground storage tank at Well No. 1; new pipeline and booster pumps at Well No. 1; SCADA controls and electrical wiring; and upgrades to Well No. 2 through a larger pump, a larger generator, new piping and SCADA controls to communicate with Well No. 1.